StudioAtlas-Dev/component-library/README.md

 This project also facilitates learning for me in terms of implementation of progressive enhancement, accessibility, and SEO best practices using Next.js.
 The intention is to both have these components be fully functional and accessible, but also to have them be performant and SEO friendly.
 For this reason, I have implemented testing and tried to ensure anything that will be SEO crawled is appropriately rendered.

-Can several of things be accomplished without using Anime.js (just as an example used within the project)?
-Sure, but I wanted to learn how to use both it better and how to use progressive enhancement for server-side rendering into client-side rendering post-hydration with JS animation.
+Several components are done the way they are simply to demonstrate how to implement progressive enhancement, accessibility, and SEO best practices using Next.js and to serve as a learning resource for myself and others.

 ## 📚 Component Structure